 Health leaders have to develop the capacity to promote the health of individuals and communities they serve in the context of the complex challenges of globalization.
 The aim of this institute is to provide individuals with a variety of opportunities to understand the trends in world health and the effects of globalization on global and national health policy making in developed and developing countries.

-Course prerequisites: CORE-GP 1022, PADM-GP 2201 (and HPAM-GP 1830 for health students), or permission from instructor, for Wagner students.
-A introductory course in public policy, an international development or policy course (health students should have completed an introductory health course), for non-Wagner students, or permission of instructor.
+Course prerequisites: A introductory course in public policy, an international development or policy course (health students should have completed an introductory health course), or permission of instructor.

 Study visits to major international organizations and sites with the leaders of key international health organizations based in Geneva will provide participants with the opportunity to hear firsthand the challenges leaders face and to explore their thinking on strategy and implementation of key programs to improve health worldwide.

-Tuition: $4,128 (4 credits, matriculated graduate students, plus registration and support fees.
+Tuition: $4,500 (approx. estimate), plus registration and support fees.
 Click here for more information and all rates of tuition and fees.

-Non-refundable program and activities fee (includes excursions and some meals): approximately $600.
-This fee will be due on March 1, 2013.
+Non-refundable program and activities fee (includes excursions and some meals): $600.
+This fee will be due upon acceptance in the course.